The latest PR news from the Holmes Report.

 ANALYTICS + INSIGHTS

-114 — USE OF SOCIAL MEDIA OR ANALYTICS FOR AUDIENCE INSIGHTS OR INFLUENCER TARGETING
+116 — BEST USE OF SOCIAL MEDIA OR ANALYTICS FOR AUDIENCE INSIGHTS OR INFLUENCER TARGETING

 This category recognizes efforts designed to guide campaign planning by unearthing audience insights or more precise influencer targeting.

-This category recognizes original or commissioned research conducted to support public relations, such as to develop white papers, thought-leadership initiatives, generate media, etc.
+This category recognizes original or commissioned research conducted to support public relations or other communications initiatives.

-This category recognizes research — such as surveys, focus groups or software — designed to measure the impact influence of a campaign, enable the iteration and evolution of a campaign and/or provide other after-action insights.
+This category recognizes research — such as surveys, focus groups or software — designed to measure the impact of a campaign or other PR/marketing initiative.

-This includes all marketing technologies developed by a brand, agency or vendor for influencer targeting, content amplification/distribution, social listening, etc — such as influencer databases, wire services, etc.
+This category recognizes excellence in marketing technologies developed by a brand, agency or vendor for influencer targeting, content amplification/distribution, social listening, etc — such as influencer databases, wire services, etc.

 These awards are designed to recognize the work done by public relations agencies, in-house public relations departments and public relations service providers in developing new products and services and enhancing public relations performance.